Banks team up to cut tech spend burden

 Peric said banks were increasingly happy to spread the cost of developing back office and regulatory compliance systems that they all need to conduct their business.

-SWIFT last year built an account management platform in partnership with Bank of New York Mellon, Citibank, JP Morgan Chase, and Royal Bank of Scotland.
+SWIFT last year built an account management platform in partnership with Bank of New York Mellon (BK.N), Citibank (C.N), JP Morgan Chase (JPM.N), and Royal Bank of Scotland (RBS.L).

-The not-for-profit company, owned by 2,500 financial firms, has also developed a messaging service for corporates backed by members including BNP Paribas, Credit Agricole , Societe Generale and UBS.
+The not-for-profit company, owned by 2,500 financial firms, has also developed a messaging service for corporates backed by members including BNP Paribas (BNPP.PA), Credit Agricole (CAGR.PA), Societe Generale (SOGN.PA) and UBS UBSN.VX.

 Such collaboration allows companies to channel more resources towards what they do better than competitors.